 The antibacterial properties of tea tree essential oil (Melaleuca alternifolia) make it a perfect choice to treat acne.
-Not only does this oil reduce bacteria, it is anti-inflammatory and helps unclog pores as well.
-This halts the cause of the pimples and blackheads while soothing the injured skin.
+Not only does this oil reduce bacteria, it's anti-inflammatory and helps unclog pores as well.
+This combination halts the cause of the pimples and blackheads while soothing the injured skin.
 This makes an amazing blemish healing combination.

 While gentler than benzoyl peroxide or salicylic acid, tea tree oil can irritate sensitive skin.
 If you are prone to rashes or eczema, differ to lavender oil.

 This essential oil is a well-tested treatment for acne, but the scent of tea tree oil can be a little strong and somewhat medicinal.
 This is why it is often blended with another oil, used in the evening before bed or for quick small spot treatments.
 I also use it in my Turmeric soap to battle blemishes.